t-student/websource/content/post/rethinking01.md

 Statistical Rethinking is a great book for learning about Bayesian Modelling.
 In this first post of quite a few I am going to summarise some key points from the first three chapters, but mostly chapter 2 and 3.
-It is mainly intended as a quick-ish reference so I will be skimming over a lot of content.
+It is intended as a quick-ish reference so I will be skimming over a lot of content.

+{{% toc %}}

 I like examples so let's dive in with the proportion of water covering the globe problem, hereafter the water/globe problem.
 In order to estimate this proportion we could take the globe throw it up in the air, catch it and record whether our index finger is on water or on land.
 If we do this enough times, we should be able to produce a reasonable estimate the proportion of water.
-Here is data story is:
+Here is the data story is:

 1. The true proportion of water is $p$.
 1. A single toss has probability $p$ of our finger being on water and $1-p$ of being on land.
 1. We toss the globe the same way each time and all our tosses are independent of the others.

 And assume we tossed the globe 9 times and for 6 of those tosses our finger lands on water.
-Now, Bayesian modelling takes a prior knowledge and updates our understanding based on observed data.
+Now, Bayesian modelling takes prior knowledge and updates our understanding based on observed data.
+What is prior knowledge?
+It's what you know before the first toss, e.g. that there is some water and some land so $p = 1$ is impossible.
 The appropriate lingua franca is that your *posterior* is proportional to the product of the *likelihood* and the *prior*.
 A few definitions:

-## Likelihood
+# Likelihood

-This gives you about the probability of any possible observation.
+This gives you information about the relative probability of any possible observation.
 The likelihood can be derived from the data story, here mapping to the binomial distribution.
 Specifically, we have the count of water observations $w$ is distributed binomially with probability $p$ over $n$ tosses of the globe.

 $$
 Pr(w|n, p) = \frac{n!}{w!(n-w)!}p^w (1-p)^{n-w}
 $$

-If we used a value of $p$ equal to 0.3 and 0.9 then the probability of us counting $0, 1, 2, .., 9$ instances of water can be computed using `dbinom(0:9, size = 9, prob = 0.3)` and are shown below.
+If we used a value of $p$ equal to 0.3 and 0.9 then the probability of us counting $0, 1, 2, .., 9$ instances of water can be computed in R using `dbinom(0:9, size = 9, prob = 0.3)` and are shown below.
 We can think of any of the bars representing the relative number of ways to get a specific number of $w$'s holding $n$ and $p$ constant.
-For example, the relative number of ways to get eight $w$'s is roughly zero when we assum $p = 0.3$ and about 40% when p = 0.9.
+For example, the relative number of ways to get eight $w$'s is roughly zero when we assume $p = 0.3$ and about 40% when p = 0.9.
 In both cases the sum of the probabilities equals 1.

 Proportion of water = 0.3, n = 9   |  Proportion of water = 0.9, n = 9
 :---------------------------------:|:-----------------------------------:
 ![](/media/rethink01-bar01.png)    |  ![](/media/rethink01-bar02.png)

-## Parameters
+# Parameters

 In this case $p$ is our parameter of interest.
+Let's move on.

-## Prior
+# Prior

-The prior represents our initial view of the world, it is the initial probability that we assign to each possible value of $p$, which in this case ranges from 0 to 1.
+The prior represents our initial view of the world -- it is the initial probability that we assign to each possible value of $p$, which in this case ranges from 0 to 1.
 Priors can be *uninformative*, *regularising* or *weakly informative* and they help constrain parameters to plausible values, e.g. the proportion of water on the globe cannot be -10%.
 There will be more to say on this later.

-## Posterior
+# Posterior

 Once you have a likelihood, have identified the parameters you want to estimate together with a prior for each parameter we can obtain the *posterior*.
 This is a distribution which tells us the probability of the parameters conditional on the data and the model.
 Mathematically the posterior is proportional to the product of the likelihood and the prior.
 In order for the posterior to be a valid pdf, it needs to be normalised by dividing the product of the likelihood and prior by the average likelihood as follows: